Curated Expeditions

 HIGHLIGHTS

-Core science days in areas around and along the Gerlache Strait.
+Core science days take place in areas around and along the Gerlache Strait, where operations are centered on collecting data through coordinated fieldwork and ecosystem-focused exploration.

 Potential activities include (conditions permitting):